ssm2017/ostmu/README.md

+This code is released under the GNU General Public License.
+See LICENSE.txt.

 Here is a set of bash scripts made under **Ubuntu** to use multiple **OpenSimulator** instances by multiple system users using **Tmux**.

 Note that these scripts are for testing only and not pretending to be fully functionnal.